STAS Running Coach for Claude MCP server

 - explain_stas - Explain what STAS does and how to use it.

-- save_profile_context - Save durable profile, goals, or rules context after preview and confirmation.
+- save_profile_context - Save durable profile, goals, or rules context through the correct dedicated preview flow.

 - create_weekly_review_note - Create a short weekly review note as future-coach memory, not a report.